 Nikko – Nature Outing Close to Tokyo

-My first fall outing this year was to Nikko again benefiting from Nikko All Area Pass available to non-Japanese passport holders and was lucky to have a one sunny and one rainy/foggy/moody/beautiful day in Okunikko region.
-I intend to update this post through the fall season in Japan and hopefully putting together a useful fall foliage guide by the end of the season (early December).
-I will start with Nikko but before that, let me summarize some of the best fall forecast sources on the web with some sites offering periodical updates with photos.
+My first fall outing this year was to Nikko again, once again benefiting from Nikko All Area Pass available to non-Japanese passport holders.
+I was lucky to have a one sunny and one rainy/foggy/moody/beautiful day in Okunikko region.

 Fall in Japan – Forecasting Sources